jbech-linaro/optee_docs/building/devices/rpi3.rst

     $ ./src/openocd -f ./tcl/interface/ftdi/dp_busblaster.cfg \ -f <rpi3_repo_dir>/build/rpi3/debugger/pi3.cfg

-To be able to write commands to OpenOCD, you simply open up another shell and
+To be able to write commands directly to OpenOCD, you simply open up another shell and type:
-type:

 .. code-block:: bash

     $ nc localhost 4444

 From there you can set breakpoints, examine memory etc ("``> help``" will give you a list of available commands).
+Having that said, if you connect to OpenOCD using GDB, then there is not much incentive connecting to OpenOCD directly, since you will be able to do the same in GDB by the ``monitor`` command.

 Use GDB
 ~~~~~~~
-The ``pi3.cfg`` file is configured to listen to GDB connections on port
+OpenOCD will by default listen to GDB connections on port ``3333``.
+So after
-``3333``.
-So all you have to do in GDB after starting OpenOCD is to connect to
-the target on that port, i.e.,
+starting OpenOCD, make a connection to GDB.

 .. code-block:: bash

-    # Ensure that you have gdb in your $PATH
+    # Ensure that you have "gdb" in your $PATH
     $ aarch64-linux-gnu-gdb -q
     (gdb) target remote localhost:3333